 Alternatively, if you want to give private classes or do business or freelancing work, you can also do it using this visa.

 Police Verification for US Citizens for Ecuador Professional Visa

-US citizens have to get background checks both from your state and a federal background check.
-Those documents then have get an apostille at the state level (for the state one).
+US citizens have to get background checks both from their state and a federal background check.
+Those documents then have to get an apostille at the state level (for the state one).

 The federal-level verification has to be mailed to Washington DC to get an official stamp.
 Then when you get to Ecuador you have to get them officially translated and then notarized.

-For more info on this, jump to the Ecuador visa for U.S. citizens article, where Valerie has written on her experience on getting the temporary visa in Quito.
+For more info on this, jump to the Ecuador visa for U.S. citizens article, where Valerie has written about her experience on getting a temporary visa in Quito.

 If you leave for more than 90 days, you would need to pay a hefty fine when you come back.
 However, you can cancel the visa before you leave and reapply when you are back in Ecuador.

 Ecuador Professional Visa : F.A.Q.S

 How Long is the Professional Visa Processing Time?

 Bureaucracy in Ecuador can sometimes be a little too much to take, but the process is pretty straightforward.